-The show Sex/Life premiered on the Netflix streaming service, and all we can say is that it is rightfully rated for adults.
-You can repeatedly go back to the elevator scene, but be cautious not to do that in front of your family!
+This 18+ series, Sex/Life, premiered on the Netflix streaming service, and all we can say is that it is rightfully rated for adults.
+You can repeatedly go back to the elevator scene, but be cautious not to do that in front of your family.
 Most likely from the sources, the actors, Brad and Billie, are dating off-screen, making their chemistry on-screen even more drool-worthy.

 18+ Series: Elite

-According to IMDb, this Spanish show had a frequent occurrence of sex and nudity.
+According to IMDb, this Spanish 18+ series frequently had inappropriate scenes and nudity.
 The film also includes murder with bloody consequences, which might not be appropriate for many people.
 Alcohol and drugs are also recurring in the series, with issues like incest, homophobia, Islamophobia, classism, bullying, illness, and mental health, to name a few.

 18+ Series: Bridgerton

-This series has been rated for a mature audience as it contains graphic violence, crude language, and sexual content.
+This series has been rated for a mature audience as it contains crude language and sexual content.
 This series includes a duel between two characters and several boxing scenes.
 There’s also death, but nothing is shown on camera.
 However, Daphne’s desire for the duke of Hastings is not meant to be watched on a big screen with family.

 18+ Series: Dark desire

-It is one of the hottest Netflix shows to watch this year.
-This series is erotica with a pinch of thrill and suspense.
+It is one of the hottest 18+ Netflix shows to watch this year.
+This series has a lot of inappropriate scenes with a pinch of thrill and suspense.
 The narrative flattens at one point, but the explicit sex scenes don’t, making it unsuitable to be known as a family film.

 18+ Series: Valeria

 Valeria was trending on Twitter for the actress Iglesias with her pictures being the most searched.
-Once you start watching Valeria, it isn’t easy to look away from Iglesias’ off-the-charts magnetism as he attempts to seduce the series’ titular heroine, married author Valeria.
-The film is full of the mechanics of sex.
-It also captures the sharpness of desire that makes sex so compelling in the first place.
+Once you start watching Valeria, it isn’t easy to look away from Iglesias’ off-the-charts magnetism as he attempts to seduce the titular heroine, married author Valeria.
+The film is full of the mechanics of 18+ content.
+It also captures the sharpness of desire that makes this series so compelling in the first place.

-the trailer of this series should only have been left out for the adults because of the repeated sex scenes and not forgotten the suicide.
-Between the murders, homophobia, violence against women, and gratuitous sex, “Who killed Sara” is an absolute no for watching it with people under 18 or family.
+The trailer of this 18+ series should only have been left out for the adults because of the repeated sex scenes and not forgotten the suicide.
+Between the murders, homophobia, and violence against women, “Who killed Sara” is an absolute no for watching it with people under 18 or family.